Multi-Scalar Production At Large Center-Of-Mass Energy: Introduction

-Most of the calculations referred above are based on the multi-scalar cross-section near threshold, i.e. when the final particles are non-relativistic and are at fixed angle with respect to each other, hence free of collinear divergences.
+Most of the calculations referred above are based on the multi-scalar cross section near threshold, i.e. when the final particles are non-relativistic and are at fixed angle with respect to each other, hence free of collinear divergences.
 This will confine these results to a small corner of the phase-space.
-What we will try to do in this paper is to focuses on that region of phase-space where there are enhancements in the amplitude due to collinear divergence's.
-That is, we want to address the phenomenology of multi-scalar by finding the cross-section for producing $n$ scalar jets.
-This is done using Jet Generating Functional (JGF) \cite{Dokshitzer:1991wu, Ellis:1991qj}, which satisfies an equation analogous to Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation~\cite{Altarelli:1977zs, Lipatov:1974qm}.
+What we will try to do in this paper is to focus on the region of phase-space where there are enhancements in the amplitude due to collinear divergence's.
+That is, we want to address the phenomenology of multi-scalar by finding the cross section for producing $n$ scalar jets.
+This is done using Jet Generating Functional (JGF)~\cite{Dokshitzer:1991wu, Ellis:1991qj}, which satisfies an equation analogous to Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation~\cite{Altarelli:1977zs, Lipatov:1974qm}.
 These calculations are semi-non-perturbative in nature, and as a result we expect them to be accurate in the large multiplicity limit.

-The main object in our calculation is the Sudakov form factor (SF) ~\cite{Sudakov:1954sw,collins:1989}, which is the probability that a particle would not split into two or more particles, i.e. the probability that it stays distinct, given the resolution of the experiment.
-We start with a particle at energy of order $t\approx Q^2$, where $Q$ is the hard scale, e.g. the center-of-mass energy, and an IR regulator $t_0$, which can be the minimum opening angle required to resolve two lines, i.e. $t_0=t \delta^2$, or, as we will discuss further below, in the massive theory, if the opening angle is not too large, it is $t_0=m^2$.
+The main object in our calculation is the Sudakov form factor~\cite{Sudakov:1954sw,collins:1989}, which is the probability that a particle would not split into two or more particles, i.e. the probability that it stays distinct, given the resolution of the experiment.
+We start with a particle at energy of order $t\approx Q^2$, where $Q$ is the hard scale, e.g. the center-of-mass energy, and an IR regulator $t_0$, which can be the minimum opening angle required to resolve two lines, e.g. $t_0=t \delta^2$, or, as we will discuss below, in the massive theory, if the opening angle is not too large, it is $t_0=m^2$.
 Given these two scales, the Sudakov factor, $\Delta$, is of the form

 where $\PP$ is the Altarelli-Parisi (AP) splitting function and $z$ is the energy fraction carried by the daughter particle.